 In years past, only a select few employees would know when an order was received.
 Now, the entire enterprise can be privy to this update, including key purchasers.

 Along the same lines, your order entry times are also exponentially improved.
 With ERP software, as soon as a new order hits the system, the necessary parts required to build the order are allocated almost immediately.
 This greatly expedites a timeframe that traditionally took weeks to catalyze.

 13. Improved Workforce Scheduling

 How are you currently scheduling your workforce and allocating your resources?
-Are their efforts aligned with your company needs?
+Are their efforts aligned with your company's needs?

 14. Ensure Regulatory Compliance

 The manufacturing industry is replete with compliance requirements that span the technical, legal and corporate realms.
 Key regulatory bodies help establish guidelines that team members must follow as they produce and market their products.
 This applies across the entire industry but is especially evident in the Food and Beverage (F&B) manufacturing sector.